harvard-lil/website-static/app/_interviews/frank-cifaldi.md

 slug: frank-cifaldi
 image: frank-cifaldi.png
 bio: >
-  Frank Cifaldi is the Founder and Director of the Video Game History Foundation.
+  Frank Cifaldi is the Founder and Director of the <a href="https://gamehistory.org/" target="_blank">Video Game History Foundation</a>.
 date: 2025-01-20
-pull-quote: "I would have the best copyright lawyers in the country figuring out how we can actually make this work."
+quote-card: "I would have the best copyright lawyers in the country figuring out how we can actually make this work."
 custom-css: ['interview-series']
 ---